wellcaffeinated/PhysicsJS/README.md

 **NOTE**: the `_working/` directory won't be committed (it is in .gitignore).

+After you run this you can use (Mr.doob's) htmleditor in `editor/` to play around.

 If you want grunt to automatically create the development build when you modify the source in `src/` then run: